JVenberg/TrackmaniaSelfDriving/docs/index.md

 ## Training & Tuning

-For this project, I wanted to explore automated hyperparameter tuning.
+For this project, I also wanted to explore automated hyperparameter tuning.
 Using PyTorch resources online, I found that RayTune allowed me to automate the parameter sweep process while also parallelizing the training using fractional GPUs and also early termination of poorly performing trials.
 I implemented a tuning script that